Have a Question? look here

 Yes, once dry, the varnish is safe on toys.

 This water based varnish is designed for internal use only.
+Please look at our Titan Topcoat as an alternative.

 Yes, the varnish is ideal for that.